Swift-AI/Swift-AI/README.md

 let weights = network.getWeights()
 ```

-**resetWithWeights** - Allows the user to reset the network with new specific weights.
+**resetWithWeights** - Allows the user to reset the network with specified weights.
 Accepts a serialized array of weights, as returned by the `getWeights()` method.
 ```
 try network.resetWithWeights(preTrainedWeights)
 ```